DenizCansever/ReactWorkPlace/README.md

 ![Profiler Devtool Screenshot](https://github.com/DenizCansever/ReactWorkPlace/blob/why-react-re-renders/setting.png)

 React profiler has an option where you can highlight components that re-render.
-It is useful to see effects of code examples on browser.
+It is useful to see re-renders of components on browser.

 ## Available Scripts